uliana-dzyoba/notes-app/README.md

 [Frontend part of the application](https://github.com/divanov11/Django-React-NotesApp)

-The app supports basic CRUD functionality
+The app supports basic CRUD functionality and implements REST API

 ### How to run
 * Clone the repo